beetbox/beets/docs/plugins/convert.rst

   as mp3, ogg vorbis, etc.---makes little sense as they will decrease quality even further.
 If set to ``yes``, lossy files are always copied.
   Default: ``no``.
-- ``paths``: Lets you specify the directory structure and naming scheme for the converted files.
-Use the same format as the top-level ``paths`` section (see :ref:`path-format-config`).
+- ``paths``: The directory structure and naming scheme for the converted files.
+Uses the same format as the top-level ``paths`` section (see :ref:`path-format-config`).
-  By default, the plugin reuses your top-level path format settings.
+  Default: Reuse your top-level path format settings.
 - ``quiet``: Prevent the plugin from announcing every file it processes.
   Default: ``false``.
 - ``threads``: The number of threads to use for parallel encoding.